Quantum10101/eaz-utils/README.md

 # eaz-utils

-A cleverly organized set of utilities to make JavaScript development easier.
+A cleverly organized set of utilities to make JavaScript and TypeScript development easier.

 ## Usage